- Reichenberger Str. 72A

 From an infrastructure point of view, while at the beginning the site was hosted on a static set of Solaris servers, we focused on optimising our hardware investment through the use of Linux and Linux containers, achieving dynamic optimisation of hardware resources through pseudo-virtualisation and automated deployments, and using third party services such as Amazon's EC2 and S3 when needed.

-On the integration side, we focused to achieve a better synergy with local partners, especially on the logistics front where we completed the integration with two different Japanese 3PL/WMS solutions for our local warehouses and on the payment front as we integrated with Japanese credit card providers and local payment methods such as convenience store payments.
+On the integration side, we focused on achieving a better synergy with local partners, especially on the logistics front where we completed the integration with two different Japanese 3PL/WMS solutions for our local warehouses, and on the payment front as we integrated with Japanese credit card providers and local payment methods such as convenience store payments.

 Lastly, I have also been directly involved in a more hands on role leading the engineering effort behind the main CRM platform overseeing user analysis, segmentation, targeting and email personalisation and delivery.